microsoft/dotnet/Documentation/compatibility/winforms-accessibility-changes-48.md

 - The UI Automation property item element is now a child of the corresponding category element if the parent <xref:System.Windows.Forms.PropertyGrid> control is set to category view.

 __Improved ToolStrip support__
-- Enabled UI Automation support for <xref:System.Windows.Forms.ToolStrip> control with ability to use UI Automation notifications and other UI Automation features.
+- Enabled UI Automation support for the <xref:System.Windows.Forms.ToolStrip> control, with the ability to use UI Automation notifications and other UI Automation features.
 - Improved navigation through <xref:System.Windows.Forms.ToolStrip> items.
 - In items mode Narrator focus does not disappear and does not go to hidden items.